 What Can We Learn?

 The big question is: what can we learn from Fred Ezra’s experience in exiting his company?
-What could he have done differently in order to maximize his exit strategy?
+What could he have done differently to maximize his exit strategy?

-Ezra’s faith in his mid-sized brokerage firm and assumptions of ownership transition ultimately led to the procrastination in his exit planning.
-If Ezra had given himself enough time to plan and thoughtfully consider all his exit options, he may have ended up in a different, more ideal situation for his retirement.
+Ezra’s faith in his mid-sized brokerage firm and ownership transition assumptions ultimately led to his exit planning procrastination.
+If Ezra had given himself enough time to plan and thoughtfully consider all his exit options, he might have ended up in a different, more ideal situation for his retirement.

 Key takeaway: the time to start exit planning was yesterday.
-As a business owner, the more time you allow yourself to plan for your exit, the less likely you’ll be running around at the last minute trying to figure out what is best for the future of your company.
+As a business owner, the more time you allow yourself to plan for your exit, the less likely you’ll be running around at the last minute trying to figure out what is best for your company’s future.